 - Cody which is designed to give baths to the elderly.
 2

-These examples of robots facilitating elderly with everyday tasks ranging from health monitoring and recovery to physical tasks that can become a significant chore with age are just scratching the surface of the potential that robots hold with mediating a decline in elderly health or ability to live independently because of it.
+The robots can facilitate elderly with everyday tasks ranging from health monitoring and recovery to physical tasks.
+And they are just scratching the surface of the potential that robots hold with mediating a decline in elderly health.

 Breakthroughs and Potential in Managing Social Isolation, Depression, and Mental Health:

-Social healthcare robotics are designed to facilitate interaction between humans-robot and human-human can be significantly helpful in providing emotional and psychological support to the elderly.
+Developers have designed the social healthcare robotics to facilitate interaction between humans-robot and human-human.
+And they can be significantly helpful in providing emotional and psychological support to the elderly.
 Unlike robots designed to facilitate activities of daily living, where the appearance of the robot is primarily motivated by robot function, robots designed to provide emotional support can vary in form factor ranging from animal inspired (PARO, AIBO) to humanoid robots such as Pepper.

 Depending on their form factor the support that these robots can provide also varies significantly.
 For e.g., studies done with the PARO robot which is designed as a therapy robot discuss the positive effect on mood of the elderly, alleviation of loneliness as well as increased interaction among the study participants.

-Humanoid robots such as Pepper have been used to guide exercise programs for the elderly in care homes and have resulted in longer compliance by the elderly in continuing their routines after the robot intervention ended when compared with simple video tutorials.
+Humanoid robots such as Pepper can guide exercise programs for the elderly in care homes.
+And they have resulted in longer compliance by the elderly in continuing their routines.
 Robots such as Pepper and CRUZR are also capable of reducing social isolation for the elderly by keeping them connected with their relatives through video call.
-However, one of their primary roles in providing healthcare and emotional support for the elderly is by acting as a mediator or a liaison between human-human interaction.
+However, in providing healthcare and emotional support for the elderly, they act as a mediator between human-human interaction.

 People with dementia and Alzheimer’s are affected by memory loss and may need to be reminded of the same thing multiple times.
-This persistent repetition can be exhausting for the care provider who may have other responsibilities and can therefore respond with short replies that express their frustration.
-This too can have a significant toll on the elderly’s wellbeing who cannot remember repeating the question and or receiving a response earlier.
+This persistent repetition can be exhausting for the care provider who may have other responsibilities.
+The care taker might therefore respond with short replies that express their frustration.

-In these situations, robots can become exemplary mediators as unlike their human counterparts their sole goal can be to facilitate the elderly.
+In these situations, robots can become exemplary mediators as their sole goal can be to facilitate the elderly.
 Robots bring additional advantages of being patient and unjudgmental about the elderly’s condition or requests for repetition.

 The Challenges of Robot Adoption and Deployment:

-Despite the enormous potential that robots hold in providing support to the elderly, a fully autonomous robot capable of replacing a nurse or a human caregiver is still some time away.
-This can be attributed to three separate categories of challenges that are faced in robot adoption and deployment.
+Robots hold in enormous potential to provide support to the elderly.
+However, a fully autonomous robot capable of replacing a nurse or a human caregiver is still some time away.
+Developers face three separate categories of challenges in robot adoption and deployment.

-Furthermore, robots equipped with sensors such as cameras and microphones can also lead to a violation of the individual’s privacy where elderly is unaware that their data is being collected even in a situation, they may want to keep private.
-Lastly, elderly may feel that their dignity is compromised by relying on a mechanical object to take care of them.
+Furthermore, robots equipped with sensors such as cameras and microphones can also lead to a violation of the individual’s privacy.
+This is because the elderly might be unaware that the robot is collecting their data in a situation.

 Conclusion and future outlook:

-Such a process of co-designing with the end user can also help tackle challenges with robot deception and social isolation as detailed description of robot behavior is developed with the end user.
+Such a process of co-designing with the end user can also help tackle challenges with robot deception and social isolation.
+This is because the end user develops the detailed description of robot behavior.